 “My boat looks after me and stops my feet getting wet!
 A boat or a ship is ‘home’ to most seamen”.

 “Moving in a slow rocking movement is soothing and makes life at sea pleasurable”.

 “Being at sea you meet fascinating people whose stories you remember forever.
 You see spectacular sights, dolphins, large ships and extreme weather.
 You visit enigmatic ports from tiny harbours to giant maritime metropolises.
 You see different cultures”.

 “My boat/ship, is a home from home and, more important, are the crew mates upon whom you have to totally rely.
 This helps form a bond I imagine similar to that experienced by miners or soldiers, forged in adversity.
 Once this has been created and you factor in the seemingly tangible character of each ship you have a work place unlike any other”.

 “Coastal communities are open to vessels from anywhere in the world”.

-“Nations have a 12 mile limit, outside of this notional boundary remains one of earth’s last free spaces.
+“Nations have a 12 mile limit, outside of this national boundary remains one of earth’s last free spaces.
 Living in an island nation we too easily forget that in excess of 95% of everything we have is provided by access from the sea.
 In general most of the country is ‘Sea Blind’ because once ships and maritime industry are out of sight they are generally forgotten about by all those not directly involved with it”.

 “A person has to live by the sea, or on it, for them to understand it”.